lijingwang/lijingwang.github.io/_pages/about.md

   - /about.html
 ---

 I'm Lijing, an assistant professor in the [Department of Earth Sciences](https://earthsciences.uconn.edu/) at the University of Connecticut, focusing on integrating modeling and data in hydrology.

-~~I am looking for 1-2 motivated Ph.D. students to join our group at UConn starting in Fall 2024.
-Please get more information in the [Opportunities](https://lijingwang.github.io/opportunities/) tab.~~

-Fall 2024 applications are closed.
-We may have opportunities available for Fall 2025 applicants and undergraduate researchers.
-Please stay tuned for updates or email me if you would like to be considered in future projects!
+If you are interested in working with me, please feel free to email me any time.

 ### Education